-Our Values- these are seen as learning behaviours to help us 'reach for the stars' in hope and aspiration!
+Our Values- these are seen as learning behaviours to help us 'reach for the stars' in aspiration and hope!

 Respect- 'In the Gospel of John, it is shared how Jesus got down and washed the feet of his disciples.
 He exclaimed that 'slaves are never greater than their masters and messengers are never greater than the ones who sent them' (13:16).
 The message is given that we should respect all people regardless of station.